scottdware/panco/README.md

   panco [command]

 Available Commands:
-  example     Create example CSV files for import reference help        Help about any command objects     Import and export address and service objects policy      Import/export a security policy, move rules provision   Provision a device using IronSkillet or a local or remote (HTTP) file version     Prints the version number of panco
+  config      Configure a device using IronSkillet or a local or remote (HTTP) file; export a device configuration example     Create example CSV files for import reference help        Help about any command objects     Import and export address and service objects policy      Import/export a security policy, move rules version     Version information for panco

 Flags:
   -h, --help   help for panco